 - Employees of insurance companies, government agencies, hospitals and extended care facilities.

 The first year of the program covers subject matter from various facets of health care.
-As you move forward and are able to better identify your areas of interest, you will select four of the following five concentration options:
+As you move forward and are able to better identify your areas of interest, you will select from the five following areas of concentration: